Frequently Asked Questions

 How long will I need services?

 The frequency and length of sessions is determined in consultation with the SLP.
-Some clients only require one or two sessions, others attend therapy for weeks or months as needed.
-For those clients, weekly sessions are typical; however, more frequent sessions may be beneficial for initial literacy intervention, ideally two to three times per week.
+Some clients only require one or two sessions, while others attend therapy for weeks or months as needed.
+For those clients, weekly sessions are typical; however, more frequent sessions are often more beneficial for initial literacy intervention or for more complex issues, ideally two to three times per week.

 Does insurance cover your fees?